Who is Liable for a Commercial Truck Accident?

 - The owner-operate who may have been responsible for maintaining the brakes

-The FMSCA has strict guidelines and regulations concerning the brakes for commercial vehicles, which must meet specific standards before receiving federal approval.
+The FMCSA has strict guidelines and regulations concerning the brakes for commercial vehicles, which must meet specific standards before receiving federal approval.

 A commercial vehicle’s brakes must be able to develop a specific braking force based on a percentage of the truck’s weight.